Saskia Haalebos by Exhibitions

 Follow the artist: @james_lieutenant

-Jodie Cunningham by Kirrily Jordan
+Jodie Cunningham by Exhibitions

 A self confessed chromaphile, Jodie Cunningham has an obsession with colour, circles, pattern and the delights of perspex.
 She trained as a painter and also works with drawing, digital imaging, sculpture, installation, public art, jewellery and design.
 Her work deals with the themes of abstraction, symbolism, ornamentation, colour, play, place, community, architecture, emotion, memory, sustainability and transformation.